prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AutomountServiceAccountToken indicates whether a service account token should be automatically mounted in the pod.
+<p>automountServiceAccountToken indicates whether a service account token should be automatically mounted in the pod.
 If the service account has <code>automountServiceAccountToken: true</code>, set the field to <code>false</code> to opt out of automounting API credentials.</p>
 </td>
 </tr>